A story that takes place parallel to the early Seusea tales, on the island of Seit. Not a place a sane person wants to find themselves.

 But the sea and freedom beckoned.
 After a last, swift glance upward, Jidi hobbled off westward and into the jungle, using a length of fallen cane as a prop.
 Once he was back on friendlier shores, he would seek out an obair, a practitioner of blood sorcery, and have his ankle healed.

 Calamus canes and stinging nettles assailed him as he forced his way through the forest, but he ignored these inconveniences.
 Leeches attached themselves to his calves and feet, but he disregarded them too.
+Minor things to brush aside once freedom was at hand.
 He could smell the sea, and there would be vessels nearby he could barter for passage, or failing that, simply stow away.
 Any destination was better than this one, and he wanted nothing more than to put leagues between himself and Crysa.

 The bare fact of his hurt ankle slowed Jidi down, despite his eagerness.
 He tripped over on tree flanges, buttresses, hanging roots, and low lying woody vines, things had he been in full vigour, would have bypassed with ease.
 Before long, his face was filthy from smacking the moist soil of the jungle.

 An hour later, and with the shore in sight through the green of the forest, Jidi would’ve gladly severed his foot in exchange for a clean getaway.
-His ankle throbbed like an abomination from Hjoll, and when he pressed down on the injury, he could feel and hear bones shifting.
+His ankle throbbed abominably, and when he pressed down on the injury, he could feel and hear bones shifting.

 He had done worse than merely sprain it.
 Not only was his ankle discoloured garishly, it had swollen.
 When the jungle gave way to yellow sands, he cried with both pain and relief.
 He dispensed with the cane and half-fell, half-rolled down the beach to the edge of the surf, He sighed noisily as the cool water washed over his ankle, and he sat down, relieved beyond measure this ordeal was nearly at an end.
 There Jidi sat for a full hour, letting the coldness of the sea water cool his inflamed ankle, and likewise cool his racing thoughts.

-There was the distinct blur of a moored ship some distance to his left, and he thought to see the hint of another farther out on the Belly.
+There was the distinct blur of a moored ship some distance to his left, and he thought to see the hint of another farther out on the azure waters of the Belly.

 So, as Jidi was thinking, escaping from Seit could be a simple thing.